http4k/www/src/website/content/enterprise.md

             provide a custom build.
 ---

+The **http4k Enterprise Edition (EE)** subscription delivers long-term stability and support for organisations running critical production workloads using http4k technologies.
+The

+#### Priority Support
+Access expert guidance and **priority support** directly from the creators and maintainers of http4k.
+With dedicated channels, including email and Slack, you’ll get **fast resolution** to any issues or questions, backed by our deep knowledge of the http4k ecosystem.
+Whether it’s compatibility updates or bug fixes, our team ensures that your http4k deployment remains fully integrated with the broader Kotlin and JVM environments.

+#### Premium Integrations
+Get exclusive access to our **premium integrations** as they come online, built from years of successfully delivering complex systems with http4k.
+These expert-designed, proprietary extensions reflect real-world requirements and enterprise patterns, enhancing http4k's capabilities with thoroughly tested integrations available only through our private Maven repository.

+#### LTS Programme
-Enjoy long-term stability and support with **http4k’s Long-Term Support (LTS)** offering, designed for organisations that rely on http4k for their critical applications.
-Our LTS version of http4k provides guaranteed maintenance and updates for a stable release, ensuring your projects remain secure and fully functional without needing frequent upgrades.
+Enjoy peace-of-mind with **Long-Term Support (LTS)** versions of http4k.
+Our LTS version provides 24 months of guaranteed maintenance and updates for a stable release, ensuring your projects remain secure and fully functional without needing frequent upgrades.
 Additionally, our priority support extends up to 24 months, meaning **http4k LTS** is your key to maintaining focus on feature delivery while ensuring your http4k applications are future-proof.

-Access expert guidance and priority support directly from the creators and maintainers of http4k.
-With dedicated channels, including email and Slack, you’ll get fast resolutions to any issues or questions, backed by our deep knowledge of the http4k ecosystem.
-Whether it’s compatibility updates or bug fixes, our team ensures that your http4k deployment remains fully integrated with the broader Kotlin and JVM environments.

-Additionally, **http4k LTS**  offers transparency with full access to the codebase and rapid integration of community-driven improvements.
+Additionally, **http4k EE**  offers transparency with full access to the codebase and rapid integration of community-driven improvements.
 Built under a permissive Apache2 license, you can rest assured that your applications comply with industry standards while enjoying the reliability and accountability that **http4k LTS**  support provides.
 Get in touch to learn more about how **http4k LTS**  can stabilize your development process for the long term.

-## LTS Timeline
+## http4k EE Timeline

-The timeline for the LTS offering has been designed to strike a balance between a generous open source period and the need for us to take advantage for new language features available in the JDK.
+The timeline for http4k EE's LTS has been designed to strike a balance between a generous open source period and the need for us to take advantage for new language features available in the JDK.
 We are also commited to providing support using a predictable timeline for our LTS customers, which is synchronized with the official JDK release and support cycle of LTS versions (currently every 2 years), but offset by a 3 month window.
 To put that more visually, this is the timeline for current and future Java LTS releases:

 {{< timeline data="Java" >}}